 Initially, Volkswagen blamed the discrepancies on various errors.
 Only after the EPA threatened to deny VW’s plans for future vehicles did they admit to installing the emissions-cheating software on various diesel models manufactured between 2009 and 2015.

 Who is affected by the Volkswagen Emissions Scandal?

-As of January 2016, an estimated 11 million Volkswagen, Audi, and Porsche models were equipped with the defeat devices.
-Of those, approximately 500,000 were sold to U.S. consumers and the 10.5 million other vehicles were sold throughout Europe.
+As of January 2016, an estimated 11 million Volkswagen, Audi, and Porsche models were equipped with defeat devices.
+Of those, approximately 500,000 were sold to U.S. consumers and 10.5 million other vehicles were sold throughout Europe.
 Although official recall notices haven’t been announced yet, Volkswagen and government regulators are actively working to reach an agreement on how best to proceed with recalls.

 What Consequences will Volkswagen Face?

 Volkswagen has already set aside billions of dollars to cover the expected costs to fix vehicles once recalls are officially issued.
 But this is only the beginning of losses the company is likely to encounter as a result of the emissions scandal.